priyanshu2003719/Customer-Segmentation-Analysis/README.md

 ## **2. Age Distribution Histogram**

-**The Matplotlib library to perform exploratory data analysis, specifically focusing on the demographic makeup of a customer base.
+**The Matplotlib library is used to perform exploratory data analysis, specifically focusing on the demographic makeup of a customer base.
 Here is a brief explanation of why this approach was used and what the resulting image reveals:**

 ### Why Used
 * **Data Summarization:** Instead of looking at a long list of individual ages, the code uses a **histogram** to group data into 20 "bins."
 This makes it easy to spot trends and patterns at a glance.